madr/placeany/README.md

 ## Installation

-For local development builds, not suitable for production:
+First, create an image collection.

+1. Create the directory `./images`.
+1. Get some images, from [Unsplash](https://unsplash.com) or similar.
+1. Place images in image directory.

+### Run as local web server

-1. Go to the code: `cd path/to/holder`
+1. Go to the code: `cd path/to/holder`.
+Copy `images` folder to it.
 1. Create and activate a virtualenv.
 1. Get dependencies in place: `pip install -r requirements.txt`
-1. Set up a collection of images.
-   a.
-Create the directory `./images`.
-   b.
-Get some images, from [Unsplash](https://unsplash.com) or similar.
-   c.
-Place images in image directory.
-1. Start the app: `flask run .`
+1. Start the app: `waitress-serve --host 127.0.0.1 --port 5099 wsgi:app`
-1. Go to [http://localhost:5000](http://localhost:5000) in your web browser.
+1. Go to [http://localhost:5099](http://localhost:5099) in your web browser.
 1. Done!

 ### Run as Container